-Coordinator for Grants, Contracts and Special Projects

-Dr. Diane L. Foucar-Szocki
+Coordinator for Grants, Contracts, and Special Projects Dr. Diane Foucar-Szocki

-Coordinator for External Relations and Outreach
+Coordinator for External Relations and Outreach LTC (ret.)

-LTC (ret.)
 Nick Swayne

-Academic Units

-Department of Early, Elementary and Reading Education

-Dr. Teresa Harris, Head

-Department of Educational Foundations and Exceptionalities

-Dr. David Slykhuis, Head

-Department of Learning, Technology and Leadership Education

-Dr. Jane Thall, Head

-Department of Middle, Secondary and Mathematics Education

-Dr. Kyle Schultz, Head
+- Department of Early, Elementary and Reading Education Dr. Nancy Barbour, Academic Unit Head - Department of Educational Foundations and Exceptionalities Dr. John Almarode, Interim Academic Unit Head - Department of Learning, Technology and Leadership Education Dr. Jane Thall, Academic Unit Head - Department of Middle, Secondary and Mathematics Education Dr. Steven Purcell, Academic Unit Head

-Department of Military Science
+Department of Military Sciences LTC Richard Showalter, Academic Unit Head

-Maj.
-Thomas Tolman, Head

 The mission of the James Madison University College of Education is to prepare educated and enlightened individuals who can skillfully contribute to the common good of society and who can enter competently into positions of teaching and educational leadership, civic responsibility, and national service.
 The personal and professional development of students is accomplished by emphasizing excellence and continuous innovation in quality undergraduate, graduate and professional programs.

-The College of Education is distinguished through faculty and student achievements, academic rigor, excellence in teaching, student and faculty interactions and relationships, technological innovations, and national recognitions.
+James Madison University's College of Education is distinguished through faculty and student achievements, academic rigor, excellence in teaching, student and faculty interactions and relationships, technological innovations, and national recognitions.
 The college maintains relevance through active and growing interactions with other colleges within the university and with local, state, regional, national and international communities.
 The college is committed to providing:

-- Undergraduate programs that are composed of or complemented by strong liberal arts preparation, in-depth specialty studies and opportunities for students to develop professional knowledge and skills. - § Graduate programs that support initial teacher licensure emphasizing advanced knowledge in a specialty area and the development of effective leadership and professional skills for addressing the needs of a changing society. - Continuing professional development and in-service programs in cooperation with public and private schools and agencies, other colleges, institutions, and businesses.
+- Undergraduate programs that are composed of or complemented by strong liberal arts preparation, in-depth specialty studies and opportunities for students to develop professional knowledge and skills. - Graduate programs that support initial teacher licensure and emphasize advanced knowledge in a specialty area and the development of effective leadership and professional skills for addressing the needs of a changing society. - Continuing professional development and service programs in cooperation with public and private schools and agencies, other colleges, institutions, and businesses.

-The undergraduate and graduate educator preparation programs are accredited by the National Council for Accreditation of Teacher Education (now CAEP) and approved by the Virginia State Board of Education.
+The undergraduate and graduate education programs are accredited by the National Council for Accreditation of Teacher Education (CAEP) and approved by the Virginia State Board of Education.